wjkoontz/basic-programs/dualorbit.md

 $f_g=G\frac{Mm}{d^2}$

-Rearanging for acceleration of the smaller mass gives.
+Substituting this equation for force in the acceleration equation for the smaller mass gives.

 $a_m=\frac{GMm}{md^2}$